addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Another, simpler way of making Backbone recognize _id as its unique identifier is to set the idAttribute of the model to _id.

 If you now try to add a new book using the form you’ll notice that it is a similar story to delete – models wont get persisted on the server.
 This is because Backbone.Collection.add doesn’t automatically sync, but it is easy to fix.
-In LibraryView in app.js, change the line reading:
+In the LibraryView we find in `views/library.js` change the line reading:

 ```javascript
 this.collection.add( new Book( formData ) );